facelessuser/RegReplace/docs/src/markdown/usage.md

 ## Custom Replace Plugins

-There are times that a simple regular expression and replace is not enough.
-Since RegReplace uses Python's re regular expression engine, we can use python code to intercept the replace and do more complex things via a plugin.
-Because this uses Python's re, this will only be applied when doing regular expression searches (not literal searches).
+There are times when simple regular expression replacements are not enough to get the job done.
+Since RegReplace uses Python's re regular expression engine, we can use Python code to intercept the replacement and carry out more complex tasks via a plugin.
+Because the plugins rely on Python's re, this will only apply to regular expression searches (not literal searches).

-In this example we are going to search for dates with the form YYYYMMDD and increment them by one day.
+In this example we're going to search for dates in the YYYYMMDD format, and increment them by one day.

-Below is the regular expression rule; notice we have defined a plugin to replace.
-Plugins are defined as if you were importing a module in python.
-So in this example, we are loading it from the `User` package.
-You do not need an `__init__.py` file in `rr_modules` folder; it is recommended to not use one as Sublime shouldn't bother loading these files as RegReplace will load them when needed.
+Below is the regular expression rule.
+Notice how we have defined a plugin to carry out replacement.
+Plugins are defined as if importing a Python module.
+In this example, we are loading it from the `User` package.
+You do not need an `__init__.py` file in `rr_modules` folder — and it's use is discouraged: Sublime shouldn't bother loading these files since RegReplace will load them when needed.

 ```js
 "date_up": {